cyber-dojo/saver/README.md

 No options runs all server tests, then all client tests

 Options:
-   server      run from inside the server container (unit tests) client      run from inside the client container (integration tests) ID...       run only the tests matching the given IDs -h|--help   show this help
+   server      only run unit-tests from inside the server container client      only run integration-tests from inside the client container ID...       run only the tests matching the given IDs -h|--help   show this help
 ```